Cheek filler is a fantastic skill for new injectors to master as this mid-face treatment can elevate a person’s entire look when done well.

-Dr Joanna Hackney, senior clinical trainer and aesthetics specialist at The Academy Clinic.
+Dr Joanna Hackney, clinical lead at Harley Academy

 When you are first starting out in aesthetics, we teach a supraperiosteal bolus technique for treating cheeks.
 To successfully master this technique, my best advice would be to slow down.
 These injections are safest when not rushed.

-Allow ample time to mark the patient up and select your injection points; take your time to find the bone; insert the needle perpendicularly to the bone and aspirate for a reasonable length of time (we advise 10 seconds); inject slowly – this reduces your risk of potential complications – maintaining gentle contact with the periosteum to ensure you remain at layer 5, and come out slowly too, ensuring you finish your bolus prior to withdrawing your needle.
+Allow ample time to mark the patient up and select your injection points; take your time to find the bone; insert the needle perpendicularly to the bone.
+If you choose to aspirate, do it for a reasonable length of time (we advise 10 seconds).
+Inject slowly to reduce your risk of potential complications.
+Maintain gentle contact with the periosteum to ensure you remain at layer 5, and come out slowly too.
+Ensure you finish your bolus prior to withdrawing your needle.

 Use both of your hands – one can be helping to stabilise the needle and syringe – particularly helpful during aspiration.